 Experience & Education

-Guitar Instructor for various private studentsJanuary 1992 to Present (over 25 years)
+Guitar Instructor for various private studentsJanuary 1992 to Present (about 28 years)

 Teach and mentor young people who desire to learn to play guitar.